pnnl/NATIG/README.md

 endPoint: MIM (Refers to the end point of the attack.
 Usefull if you want to attack multiple links)
 ```
-MIM --> Middle node between the UE and the substation
+MIM --> Middle node between the UE and the substation/Control center

+Using 4G as the communication protocol:

 To run this example in docker: ` sudo bash run.sh /rd2c/ 4G "" 9500 `